There are two ways to enter the Athletic Training Program. Please see the options below for details:

 - EMT certification is required either through a course for credit or another qualified course leading to NR-EMT credential.

-- A minimum of 65 hours of clinical observation under the direct supervision of a certified athletic trainer in at least two different settings.
+- At this time observation hours under the direct supervision of a certified athletic trainer are recommended but not required.

 - Completion of Technical Standards for admissions document.